-In this section we'd like to make a detailed overview of surrogacy in aspect of its legal regulation.
+In this section, we'd like to make a detailed overview of surrogacy in the aspect of its legal regulation.

 In Germany surrogacy is illegal as well.
-The offenders are fraught with significant penalty and custodial restraint for a period up to three years.
+The offenders are fraught with the significant penalty and custodial restraint for a period of up to three years.

 Since 2002, surrogacy in Estonia is banned.
 Legislation of Estonia stipulates punishment for both the woman who is acting as a surrogate mother as well as the physician who performs in-vitro fertilization (IVF).

 Surrogacy in Belgium, Greece, Ireland, Czech Republic is not regulated by the law.